Oswald Peraza Preview, Player Props: Yankees vs. Blue Jays

-Oswald Peraza -- with a slugging percentage of .447 in his past 10 games, including four extra-base hits -- will be in action for the New York Yankees versus the Toronto Blue Jays, with Kevin Gausman on the mound, on September 26 at 7:07 PM ET.
+Oswald Peraza -- with a slugging percentage of .405 in his past 10 games, including four extra-base hits -- will be in action for the New York Yankees against the Toronto Blue Jays, with Jose Berrios on the mound, on September 27 at 7:07 PM ET.

-In his last game, he notched a home run while going 1-for-3 against the Diamondbacks.
+In his most recent game he had a hitless performance (0-for-3) against the Blue Jays.

 Sportsbook Promo Codes